Eldeston/Creative-Computing/Creative Computing Club/Shader Dev Workshop.md

 GPUs are also really good at solving math, in fact their architecture is optimized for it.
 Which is why in this lecture linear algebra will become a very important tool in your arsenal.
 # Shader Toy Introduction
 Shadertoy is a website for creative coders where people make art through shaders.
-The shaders are powered by WebGL and in our lecture will be mostly focusing on fragment shader programs to write your first shader.
+These shaders are powered by WebGL and in our lecture will be mostly focusing on fragment shader programs to write your first shader.
+## Variables Types
+- `float, int, bool` are the main variables you will want to use in shader dev
+- `vec4, vec3, vec2` are vector variables that can either contain a direction or a color (RGBA or XYZW)
+## WebGL Parameters
+- `fragColor` is where you will output your final result of the pixel unto your canvas in RGBA in low dynamic range (LDR) of [0.0 - 1.0]
+- `fragCoord` contains the position of each pixel in the range of [0 - Maximum width/height of your screen]
+## ShaderToy Uniforms
+- `iResolution` contains the maximum width and height of your canvas [maxWidth, maxHeight]
+- `iTime` contains the amount of time passed since the first frame
 # Main References
 - [The Book of Shaders](https://thebookofshaders.com/)
 - [LearnOpenGL - Introduction](https://learnopengl.com/Introduction)